ConstantRobotics-Ltd/PanTilt/README.md

 ## decodeAndExecuteCommand method

-**decodeAndExecuteCommand(...)** method decodes and executes command on camera controller side.
-The particular implementation of the camera controller must provide thread-safe **decodeAndExecuteCommand(...)** method call.
+**decodeAndExecuteCommand(...)** method decodes and executes command on pan-tilt device controller side.
+The particular implementation of the PanTilt controller must provide thread-safe **decodeAndExecuteCommand(...)** method call.
 This means that the **decodeAndExecuteCommand(...)** method can be safely called from any thread.
 Method declaration:

 ```cpp
 virtual bool decodeAndExecuteCommand(uint8_t* data, int size) = 0;